Pieces of a Man

-Pieces of a Man is the debut studio album by American poet Gil Scott-Heron.
+Pieces of a Man is the debut solo studio album by the American poet and musician Gil Scott-Heron.
 It was recorded in April 1971 at RCA Studios in New York City and released later that year by Flying Dutchman Records.
-The album followed Scott-Heron's debut live album Small Talk at 125th and Lenox (1970) and departed from that album's spoken-word performance, instead featuring compositions in a more conventional popular song structure.
+The album followed Scott-Heron's debut live album Small Talk at 125th and Lenox (1970); it departed from that album's spoken word performance, instead featuring more conventional popular song structures, with Scott-Heron singing and backed by a full band.

-Pieces of a Man marked the first of several collaborations by Scott-Heron and Brian Jackson, who played piano throughout the record.
+Pieces of a Man marked the first of several collaborations between Scott-Heron and songwriter Brian Jackson, who also played piano on the album.
 It is one of Scott-Heron's most critically acclaimed albums and one of the Flying Dutchman label's best-selling LPs.
 Earning modest success after its release, Pieces of a Man has received retrospective praise from critics.
-Music critics have suggested that Heron's combination of R&B, soul, jazz-funk, and proto-rap influenced the development of electronic dance music and hip hop.
+Music critics have suggested that Scott-Heron's combination of R&B, soul, jazz-funk, and proto-rap influenced the development of electronic dance music and hip hop.
 The album was reissued on compact disc by RCA in 1993.

 Background and recording

 Before pursuing a recording career, Scott-Heron focused on a writing career.
 He published a volume of poetry and his first novel, The Vulture, in 1970.
 Subsequently, Scott-Heron was encouraged by jazz producer Bob Thiele to record and released a live album, Small Talk at 125th and Lenox (1970).
 It was inspired by a volume of poetry of the same name and was well received by music critics.

 Pieces of a Man was recorded at RCA Studios in New York City on April 19 and 20 in 1971.
-The album's first four tracks were written by Scott-Heron, and the last seven tracks were co-written by Scott-Heron and keyboardist Brian Jackson, who backs Scott-Heron with Pretty Purdie & the Playboys.
+The album's first four tracks were written by Scott-Heron, and the last seven tracks were co-written by Scott-Heron and keyboardist Brian Jackson, who backs Scott-Heron with Bernard Purdie & the Playboys.
 The album was produced by Thiele, who was known for working with jazz artists such as Louis Armstrong and John Coltrane.